-When installing and set up WordPress for the first time, you were requested to enter a few details about yourself.
+When installing and setting up WordPress for the first time, you were requested to enter a few details about yourself.
 One of them was your name.

-The text that you entered in that field will be displayed as the blog post author.
-If you entered your first name or just a random name to quickly pass through the process, you probably would like to know how to change it.
+The name you entered in that field will be displayed as the blog post author.
+If you entered your first name or just a random title to pass through the process quickly, you probably would like to know how to change it.

 In this article, I will show you how to change your author name or add a new author to your WordPress website.